Mechanical Advantage Calculator: Calculate Force Multiplication Ratio

 Can mechanical advantage be less than 1?

-How does mechanical advantage relate to work?
+How does mechanical advantage relate to work and energy?

 Conclusion